ibm-cloud-docs/pattern-sap-on-vcenter-server/deploy.md

 authors:
   - name: Esteban Arias

-version: 1.0
+version: 2.0

 subcollection: pattern-sap-on-vcenter-server

 keywords:

 ---

 {{site.data.keyword.attribute-definition-list}}

 # Deploying SAP to VMware Cloud Foundation (VCF) for Classic on IBM Cloud
 {: #sap-on-vcf}

-This guide outlines deploying a target landing zone for the workloads for this pattern is a {{site.data.keyword.Bluemix_notm}} for VMware Cloud Foundation (VCF) for Classic, the design provides with a primary site and recovery site both deployed in different IBM Cloud regions and using a single zone.
+This guide outlines deploying a target landing zone for the workloads for this pattern is an {{site.data.keyword.Bluemix_notm}} for VMware Cloud Foundation (VCF) for Classic, the design provides with a primary site and recovery site both deployed in different IBM Cloud regions and using a single zone.

 This solution pattern does not include automated DR orchestration.
 A more complete resiliency solution depends on the actual customer requirements, application design, and incident management service level agreements, and is out of the scope for this document.